projectglow/glow/docs/source/contributing.rst

 1. Modify or add notebooks
 ==========================

-Modifying a notebook helps others understand the code.
-As you work through a notebook, please document problems.
+As you work through the example notebooks in the docs, please document issues.
+If you solve problems or improve code, please contribute changes back.
+That way others will benefit and become more productive.

 Export your notebook as `html` into the relevant directory under `docs/source/_static/notebooks`.